SethuEapen/teamThreeFinalProject/README.md

 7) every time you need to recompile and run the main file, you will need to run:
     -- `make`
     -- `./main`
+    if you would like to change the dataset being used, go to entry/main.cpp and change the string path to whichever dataset you would like to use(extra datasets in tests directory)